-We encourage all members of the K-State community to accurately and promptly report all crimes and other emergencies to the K-State Police Department and the appropriate law enforcement agencies.
+We encourage all members of the K-State community to report all crimes and other emergencies accurately and promptly to the K-State Police Department and the appropriate law enforcement agencies.
 The department has a dispatch center available 24 hours.
 Local law enforcement can be contacted in emergencies by calling 911.
-For non-emergencies call 785-532-6412.
 The K-State Police Department encourages all crimes to be reported, whether an investigation continues or not, to assure all community safety and security concerns can be addressed.
 If any member of the university community - student, staff or guest - is the potential victim of crime, call the K-State Police Department immediately.